 Why Singapore?
-The Reasons Trump And Kim Jong-Un Will Meet In The Southeast Asian City
+The Reasons Trump And Kim Jong Un Will Meet In The Southeast Asian City

-Donald Trump and North Korean dictator Kim Jong-Un will meet in Singapore on June 12 for an historic summit between the two nations that have been at odds for six decades.
+Donald Trump and North Korean dictator Kim Jong Un will meet in Singapore on June 12 for an historic summit between the two nations that have been at odds for six decades.
 So why was the southeast Asian city-state chosen for the historic summit?
 As it turns out, there are a variety of reasons.

 It’s In Asia

-Previous world-peace summits have taken place in European locations such as Oslo or Geneva.
+Previous world-peace summits have taken place in European locations, such as Oslo or Geneva.
 But for Kim, who rarely travels outside of North Korea, an Asian city makes a perfect choice.
 At about 3,000 miles away from Pyongyang, Singapore is a much closer destination for the rarely-traveled leader than, say, a European or North American location, which would be two or three times that distance.

 It’s More-Or-Less Neutral

 Of course, there are other Asian cities that are even closer to Pyongyang than Singapore.
-Seoul, for example, is a mere 121 miles from Pyongyang as the crow flies, and Tokyo is only about 800 miles away.
+Seoul, for example, is a mere 121 miles from Pyongyang, and Tokyo is only about 800 miles away.

 However, holding the historic meeting in Seoul or Tokyo would be a symbolic loss for Kim, according to Channel News Asia, as both Japan and South Korea are allies with the U.S., essentially putting Kim on hostile turf.
 Similarly, holding the meeting in a Chinese city such as Shanghai (about 590 miles away) would be a symbolic loss for Trump, as China and North Korea are allies, however reluctantly.